John Fleming, 2nd Lord Fleming

 John Fleming, 2nd Lord Fleming (c.
 1465 – 1 November 1524) was a Scottish nobleman.

 Biography

 He was the son of Malcolm Fleming, 1st Lord Fleming, and Euphame Livingstone, a daughter of James Livingston, 1st Lord Livingston.
 In 1514, he was one of the lords charged with the care of the infant James V and his younger brother, Alexander Stewart, Duke of Ross.
+He served as Lord Chamberlain of Scotland from 1517 until his resignation on 1 August 1524.
 In the spring of 1522 he and Lord Hay, the king's secretary, visited France on a diplomatic mission.

-Lord Fleming was assassinated by John Tweedie of Drumelzier, and his followers, either while hawking, or at the Tolbooth of Edinburgh.
+Lord Fleming was assassinated on 1 November 1524 by John Tweedie of Drumelzier and his followers.

 Personal life

 John Fleming was married three times:

 His first wife was Eupheme Drummond (1470–1502), daughter of John Drummond, 1st Lord Drummond.
 They had: